kevinlockett/leonids-toys/README.md

 Book 2 - Leonid's Bespoke Toy Shoppe

-In this book, we begain working with data in JavaScript.
+In this book, we began working with data in JavaScript.
 We applied our new knowledge in two small projects, then took a self-assessment to gauge how much we had learned.